 Kicksend: “Share and Print Photos”

-Since the Kicksend app really does two separate but equally important things, help share pictures and facilitate printing them, let’s break it down into parts.
+Since the Kicksend app really does two separate but equally important things, help share photos and improve printing them, let’s break it down into parts.

 The “sharing” part of the app lets users transfer unlimited photos to friends and family in bulk, which means no more having to send images one-by-one.
 Once the images are sent, they can be commented on by the recipient, effectively turning your pictures into a conversation piece.
 Your mom will love it!